WHO WE ARE

 Maurice’s approach is well-rounded, and he uses aspects of Motivational Interviewing, Psychoeducation, Gestalt Therapy, Cognitive Behavioral, and Systems Theories to help clients of all ages.
 A holistic approach is used to bring greater awareness of the connections and interactions that people share, while exploring how these interactions shape and define people’s mental, emotional, and spiritual wellbeing.
 His theory is that through greater understanding of how we touch others and how others touch our lives, we can learn to improve our connections and create positive change.

-Annisa is the outreach coordinator for the Cohen Clinic.
+Annisa is the Outreach Manager for the Cohen Clinic at CFS.
 She fosters relationships with community partners across Hawaiʻi to reach the military & veteran population statewide.
 She is a military spouse to a Hawaii Army National Guardsman, who was a former Army active duty soldier.
-Familiar with the hardships transitions bring to military families, she dedicates her outreach efforts to ensure military families in Hawaiʻi have access to the Cohen Clinic’s care.
-Annisa began her work at the Cohen Clinic in the front desk role, helping families navigate the intake process to enroll in a therapy program.
+Familiar with the hardships transitions bring to military families, she dedicates her outreach efforts to ensure military families in Hawaiʻi are aware of the access they have to receive care from the Cohen Clinic.
+Annisa began her work at the clinic in the front desk role, helping families navigate the intake process to enroll in a therapy program.

 Annisa has nearly 8 years of experience in the public relations, media, and communication field, which includes her work as a TV reporter and producer in Missouri at NBC-affiliate KOMU 8 News.
 Prior to moving to Hawaiʻi, she worked as the Indonesian Representative for the Missouri School of Journalism, building partnerships between the school and media related organizations and journalism schools in Indonesia.
 During her final year in graduate school, she worked at public relations office, CLS Strategies, in Washington D.C. as a digital marketing intern.